IT suppliers don’t need to sign an NDA. Here’s why.

 In addition, the team that will work on the project must be informed and briefed about the NDA and be willing to comply with it 100%.

-Two programmers, let’s call them ‘Programmer A’ and ‘Programmer B’, work in the same IT company.
+Two software developers, let’s call them ‘developer A’ and ‘developer B’, work in the same software development company.

-Programmer B works for a client who is a competitor of Programmer A's client, and with whom there is no NDA.
+Developer B works for a client who is a competitor of developer A's client, and with whom there is no NDA.

-An unfortunate accident happens to Programmer B, making him unable to work for two months.
-Things could have been easier for the IT company if they could assign Programmer A to work on Programmer B’s tasks.
+An unfortunate accident happens to developer B, making him unable to work for two months.
+Things could have been easier for the software development company if they could assign developer A to work on developer B’s tasks.

-However, this is not possible because of the NDA with Programmer A’s client.
+However, this is not possible because of the NDA with developer A’s client.
 In small businesses, this is not practical and can be a huge problem.

 Often, but not always, it doesn’t matter whether you have an NDA or not.